uncompiled/datavis-militarization/README.md

 ## TO-DO

-* Geographic choropleth based on militarization of every country.
 * Look at presenting number of active number of soldiers per country and ratio to total population
 * Incorporate data from the [International Institute for Strategic Studies](http://www.iiss.org/) included in The Military Balance report